Home » All the best vegan recipes from Sweeter than Oats » Cranachan - a Vegan, Creamy, Fruity and Easy Scottish Dessert

 • Whisky.
 And if you use Scotch Whisky, you drop the e. (it means water of life).
 We used Talisker single malt whisky.
 And it would be rude not to serve a dram alongside.

-• Whip your cream, then fold in the whisky, vanilla and maple syrup to taste.
-Then fold in the oatmeal, reserving a little for sprinkling.
+Then fold in the whisky, vanilla and maple syrup to taste.

 Loved this?
 Try my other speedy vegan desserts